Office of Admission and Financial Aid

 First-year applicants who have taken Advanced Placement (AP) examinations are encouraged to provide those results.

-International first-year applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-International first-year applicants with minimum scores of 600 on the SAT Critical Reading or a 27 on the ACT English are exempt from taking the TOEFL or IELTS.
-The TOEFL or IELTS must be taken within two years of the application date.
+International first-year and transfer applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the PTE Academic test.
+International first-year applicants with minimum scores of 600 on the SAT Critical Reading or a 27 on the ACT English are exempt from taking the TOEFL, IELTS or PTE Academic.
+The TOEFL, IELTS or PTE Academic must have been taken within two years of the application date.

 Credit by Examination